 When buying skiwear, look for fabric that is water and wind-resistant.
 Look for wind flaps to shield zippers, snug cuffs at wrists and ankles, collars that can be snuggled up to the chin and deep pockets.
 Be sure to buy your children quality clothing products.
 Kids should wear a hat or headband, 80 percent of heat-loss is through the head.
 Kids should also wear gloves or mittens (mittens are usually better for kids who are susceptible to cold hands).

 If you have questions or need to purchase clothing, be sure to check out our Sport Shop located at Loveland Basin and Loveland Valley.

-Snow Sport helmets are a good idea.
-If your child wears a ski helmet, remember you may have to raise your voice more to get their attention because a helmet may impede their hearing.
+Snow sport helmets are a good idea.
+If your child wears a helmet, remember you may have to raise your voice more to get their attention because a helmet may impede their hearing.
 Make sure the helmet fits correctly.
-A ski helmet is not an item you buy for your child to grow into.
+A helmet is not an item you buy for your child to grow into.
 Educate your child about the benefits and limitations of the helmet.
 Wearing a helmet doesn’t give permission to ski or snowboard faster or recklessly.

 Ski & Snowboard Lessons

 Put your kids in ski school to get them on the right track.
 Children’s instructors know how to teach kids, it’s their business.
 Then you’ll enjoy skiing with your kids and they will be proud to show you their skiing abilities.

 An observance from a long-time skier is that when his daughter skied with him, she regressed, as opposed to skiing with her peers in a lesson.
 “She wanted to ski in-between my legs and fell down more often.
 We had fun with her being silly, but a lesson allowed her to focus on her skiing and she really excelled.”